sbegaudeau/sbegaudeau.github.com/_posts/2018-09-20-getting-started-with-graphql.markdown

 ### Aliases

 Since the schape of the query determines the structure of the response, we can encounter some conflicts.
 In order to solve this issue, you can use aliases.
-Here, we want to retrieve two projects at once and to prevent any issue, we can assign an alias to rename each project.
+Here, we want to retrieve two movies at once and to prevent any issue, we can assign an alias to rename each movie.

 ```
 {
-  test: project(id: "1000") {
+  thedarkknight: movie(id: "1000") {
     name
   }
-  sample: project(id: "1300") {
+  americanpsycho: movie(id: "1300") {
     name
   }
 }
 ```

-We can see that the structure of the JSON response uses ```test``` and ```sample``` instead of two occurrences of the field ```project``` which would produce an invalid response.
+We can see that the structure of the JSON response uses ```thedarkknight``` and ```americanpsycho``` instead of two occurrences of the field ```movie``` which would produce an invalid response.

 ```
 {
-  "test": {
+  "thedarkknight": {
-    "name": "Test Project"
+    "name": "The Dark Knight"
   },
-  "sample": {
+  "americanpsycho": {
-    "name": "Sample Project"
+    "name": "American Psycho"
   }
 }
 ```

 ### Fragments

 If you want to retrieve multiple entities of the same kind, you may want to always retrieve the same set of fields from those entities.
-In the previous example, we asked for two projects and we had to repeat the fields requested from those projects.
+In the previous example, we asked for two movies and we had to repeat the fields requested from those movies.

 With GraphQL you can use a fragment to define a specific set of fields to retrieve on a type.
 Then you can use this fragment in other parts of your query.
-In the example below, you can see that we want to retrieve, for both projects, their name and the name of their resources.
+In the example below, you can see that we want to retrieve, for both movies, their name and the name of their actors.

 ```
 {
-  test: project(id: "1000") {
+  thedarkknight: movie(id: "1000") {
-    ...projectFields
+    ...movieFields
   }
-  sample: project(id: "1300") {
+  americanpsycho: movie(id: "1300") {
-    ...projectFields
+    ...movieFields
   }
 }

-fragment projectFields on Project {
+fragment movieFields on Movie {
   name
-  resources {
+  actors {
     name
   }
 }